lflsphere/Factor-Driven-CVaR-Portfolio-Optimization/Phase2/2.2/README2.2.md

 Implements §2.2 of the Implementation Plan with a pragmatic v1 simplification: fit a multivariate Student-t directly to Sijing's §2.3 de-volatilized return matrix, then simulate 50,000 fresh scenarios.
-Output uses the same column layout as `scenario_returns_matrix.csv` so 2.5 / 3.1 / 4.x consume it with zero code changes.

 ## Files